mini-demand-side-platform/feature-store/README.md

 }'
 ```

 If you have two kinds of fruit, apple and banana, in the machine learning feature engineering stage, we usually use one-hot encoding to represent the fruit..
-It tranfrom from
+It transform from

 |fruit|
 |---|